-If you are starting out and have a small account (but it’s all play money) that percentage might be very high…or all of it.
+If you are starting out and have a small account (but it’s all play money), that percentage might be very high…or all of it.

+Your trading approach will inevitably go through periods of underperformance.
+There can be various reasons for this.
 But if the approach has proven to be sound in the past, it may require some small iterations to get you back on track.

 Keep your trading iterations small and do them one at a time.
 This will reduce emotional problems and help you work through difficult periods.

-The longer you trade crypto assets, or any asset, the more you will see places where various rules apply.
+The longer you trade crypto assets, the more you will see places where various rules apply.

-They become shorthand for situations that you will experience repeatedly over time.
+They become shorthand for situations that you will repeatedly experience over time.

 Remember, you can have any rule or principle you want, but they should be clear and relevant to your activities.
 And it should also keep you out of trouble.